atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state.md

 const currentPage = data.slice((page - 1) * PAGE_SIZE, page * PAGE_SIZE);
 ```

-This is will limit the rows of data to the `PAGE_SIZE`.
+This will limit the rows of data to the `PAGE_SIZE`.
 To change the page we need to increment and decrement the page state variable using the buttons:

 ```tsx
 <button onClick={() => setPage(page - 1)}>Previous</button>
 <button onClick={() => setPage(page + 1)}>Next</button>
 ```
 To make sure we dont go beyond valid page values we need to disable the next/previous button.
-Lets create a varaible to track if there are more pages:
+Lets create some variables to track teh page boundaries:

 ```tsx
 const hasMore = data.length > page * PAGE_SIZE;